aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 * Customer managed key is not supported with replicationRegions in current solution.
 (Issues: #15957)

-The current solution also will add maintenance load and cost for custom resource in user stack.
+The existing solution also will add maintenance load and cost for custom resource in user stack.
 And also blocks users who do not want to use a custom resource solution for provisioning their global tables.

-This implementation moves away from the custom resource solution and to the user experience that global table intented to provide.
+The proposed design does not use custom resources and aligns to the user experience that global table intended to provide.
 With CloudFormation now having support for global table resource, we can now add L2 support for this feature.

 ### Why should we _not_ do this?